mace015/MaceVC/README.md

-# MaceVC, a PHP framework.
+# MaceVC, a PHP framework, version 0.5.

 MaceVC, is a PHP framework inspired heavily by Laravel, and build on several Laravel components and other populair packages, anyone farmillair with Laravel will feel right at home in MaceVC.